alandpearson/elster_reader/README.md

   It will also flash an LED on digital 4 in time with IR pulse reception, helping you align the receiver to the IRDA port.

   Pedro said - I have tried some IR sensors so far the only one working at the moment is RPM7138-R.  Alan said = Give up on the commercial IR sensors, They are designed for remote controls with noise filtering, automatic gain control  and all sorts of stuff to make your life hard.
 RPM7138-R is discontinued.
+Trust me, I know.
+I order 8 from mouser, each different.
+None worked reliably.
+For those determined to use these, I found that ones optimised for 'short bursts' work at least somewhat, long burst ones not at all.
+YMMV.

-  Based on Dave's code to read an elter a100c for more info on that vist: http://www.rotwang.co.uk/projects/meter.html
+  Based on Dave's code to read an elster A100C http://www.rotwang.co.uk/projects/meter.html
   Thanks Dave.

-  Based on Pedros code here :
+  Based on Pedros code to read an Elster A1100 https://github.com/priveros/Elster_A1100
-  https://github.com/priveros/Elster_A1100
   Thanks Pedro.